irishdan/graphql-nestjs/README.md

 ```

-## AI
+## Use of AI

-AI was used to create the algorithms for calculating the activity scores.
+AI tools were used in the following ways:

-These clearly need tweaking
+- Activity scoring algorithms: AI helped generate the initial heuristics.
+These still need refinement, as results can be inaccurate (e.g., inland cities getting surf scores of 20/100).
+- GraphQL setup: Since I’m less familiar with GraphQL, I consulted AI on configuring Apollo Client in the React frontend and designing the schema.

-## Improvements
+## Improvements Needed

-This I not production ready code:
+This code is not production-ready.
+With more time, I would focus on the following areas:

-### Testing
+✅ Testing

-both unit and end to tests have been setup but the coverage is nowhere near where it should be.
+Unit and end-to-end tests exist but coverage is incomplete.

-### Logging/Oberservability
+✅ Logging & Observability

+Proper logging, tracing, and metrics are missing.

-### Error handling
+✅ Error Handling

+Error handling in the API is minimal and should be hardened.

-### Algorithm improvements
+✅ Algorithm Refinement

+Improve the scoring logic to better reflect real conditions.
+Example: some inland locations rank too high for surfing.

-### UI/UX
+✅ UI/UX

+The location form and general frontend UX need significant polish.

+✅ GraphQL Codegen

+I would leverage GraphQL Code Generator more fully to provide stronger type safety across the stack.

+## Summary
+This project is a starting point for experimenting with NestJS + GraphQL + React.
+It highlights the architectural foundations, demonstrates integration with Redis, and leaves room for iteration on scoring logic, error handling, and user experience.